 97XA.
 Refusal of approval

-If the Registrar is not satisfied as mentioned in section 97WZ(1) he or she must —
+If the Registrar is not satisfied as mentioned in section 97WZ(1) the Registrar must —

 (a) refuse to make an order under that section; and

 (b) within 7 days after doing so give the applicant and the proposed representative notice in writing of the refusal, including a statement of the reasons for it.